Yandex Cloud

 Configure the user in the source cluster to manage replicationConfigure the user in the source cluster to manage replication

-MySQL® uses the master-replica model when performing replication: the target cluster replicates the changes of the source cluster's binary log to its relay log.
-The host replica reproduces the changes from the relay log applying them to its own data.
+MySQL® uses the master-replica model for replication: the target cluster copies the source cluster's binary log changes to its own relay log.
+The replica host applies these changes to its data.

-To get binary log changes and manage the replication flow in the source cluster:
+To capture binary log changes and manage replication in the source cluster:

 1. Create a user.

-2. Assign the ALL_PRIVILEGES role for the source cluster database to that user.
+2. Assign it the ALL_PRIVILEGES role for the source cluster database.

-3. Assign the REPLICATION CLIENT and REPLICATION SLAVE global privileges to that user.
+3. Grant the user the REPLICATION CLIENT and REPLICATION SLAVE global privileges as well.

-The target cluster will connect to the source cluster on behalf of this user.
+The target cluster will connect to the source cluster as this user.

 Start replication in the target clusterStart replication in the target cluster

-1. Change the target cluster's /etc/mysql/my.cnf configuration file to start replication:
+1. Edit the /etc/mysql/my.cnf file containing the target cluster configuration to start replication:

 [mysqld]